 ⭐ Track your calorie intake so you can make cuts where necessary

-⭐ Avoid sleeping in as this slows down your metabolism
+⭐ Avoid sleeping too much since this slows down your metabolism

 ⭐ Eat more berries including blueberries, raspberries, and blackberries - they are all high in antioxidants